CycloneDX/cdxgen/README.md

 ### Automatic usage detection

 For node.js projects, lock files are parsed initially so the SBoM would include all dependencies including dev dependencies.
 An AST parser powered by babel-parser is then used to detect packages that are imported and used by non-test code.
 Such imported packages would automatically have their `scope` property set to `required` in the resulting SBoM.
+By passing the argument `--no-babel`, you can disable this analysis.
+Scope property would then be set based on the `dev` attribute in the lock file.

 This attribute can be later used for various purposes.
 For example, [dep-scan](https://github.com/appthreat/dep-scan) use this attribute to prioritize vulnerabilities.
 Tools such dependency track, unfortunately, do not include this feature and hence might over-report the CVEs.

 By passing the argument `--required-only`, you can limit the SBoM to only include packages with the scope "required", commonly referred to as production or non-dev dependencies.
+Combine with `--no-babel` to limit this list to only non-dev dependencies based on the `dev` attribute being false in the lock files.

 For go, `go mod why` command is used to identify required packages.
 For php, composer lock file is used to distinguish required (packages) from optional (packages-dev).